yinongli-bjtu/yinongli-bjtu.github.io/_pages/includes/pub.md

 </div>

 # 📑 Project
-- *2024.04 - 2026.03*, **Reinforcement Learning-based Task Scheduling in Cloud-Edge Collaboration**, Supported by the Fundamental Research Funds for the Central Universities
+- *2024.04 - 2026.03*, **Reinforcement Learning-based Task Scheduling in Cloud-Edge Collaboration**, PI, Supported by *the Fundamental Research Funds for the Central Universities*.